 These little people we have in our lives are amazing blessings.
 It’s hard to remember that when they are driving us crazy by challenging boundaries, or when work and other life stresses take our attention.
-Here is where the benefits of connecting with them during stronger, happier moments can be very helpful.
-Connection strengthens the bond.
+Here is where the benefits of connecting with kids during stronger, happier moments can be very helpful.
+Connection with kids strengthens the bond.
 So, when you or your child have a weak or difficult moment, making one of these connections can sometimes make it easier or quicker to navigate the moment.

 I love to talk to my kids about nature all the time.
 We play ‘I Spy’ with birds, squirrels, and flowers.
 Sometimes when my daughter has a hard time riding in the stroller, I get her going with a good game of ‘I Spy’.
-It takes her mind off her current troubles and back to that fun moment from another time when we were spotting wildlife, or even mail boxes and trash cans if you need to get creative.
+It takes her mind off her current troubles and back to that fun moment from another time when we were spotting wildlife, or even mailboxes and trash cans if you need to get creative.
 I do this in the house when she might need a redirection as well.
 I use the windows for nature ‘I Spy,’ or even just remind her what toy we had the most fun with when we last played, turning her attention to that object.

 Would you rather remember listening to screaming children while making dinner until you are ready to pound a few glasses of wine, or be able to enjoy that wine slowly after having a fun dance party while cooking dinner?
 Sometimes they want and need our attention at the most inopportune times.
 I’ve been in both situations, and trust me, the dance party situation is way better.
 Sometimes the dance party might not work.
 So, the wine is there and we go back to try better for tomorrow.